Skip to content

 Contact us

-If anxiety is affecting your sleep, work, relationships, or daily decisions, that's a sign it's worth exploring support.
-You don't need to be in crisis — if it's weighing on you, that's reason enough to reach out.
+If anxiety is affecting your sleep, work, relationships, or daily decisions, it's worth exploring.
+You don't need to be in crisis to reach out.
+If it's been weighing on you, that's reason enough to have a conversation.

-It varies.
-Some people feel a meaningful shift within a few sessions; others benefit from longer-term support.
-We check in regularly and adjust the plan as you go — there's no lock-in or minimum commitment.
+It varies from person to person.
+Some clients notice a meaningful shift after a handful of sessions.
+Others find ongoing support more helpful.
+We check in regularly and adjust as you go.
+There's no lock-in or minimum commitment.

-That's okay — your practitioner is trained to support you through it.
-Sessions are a safe space to experience and learn from what comes up.
-It can actually be a helpful opportunity to practise regulation techniques in real time.
+Your practitioner is experienced in working with anxiety and can support you through it.
+A session is a safe space to notice and work with whatever comes up.
+It can be a useful opportunity to practise regulation techniques with someone beside you.